andrenth/release/README.md

 socket on startup.
 This is useful for the implementation of control programs that communicate with the master process.

+If given, the `main` callback function argument will be called with a function that returns the current list of sockets connected to the slave processes.
+This list can be useful to implement broadcast-style messages from the master to the slaves.

 The general case of _n_ slave processes is handled by the function `Release.master_slaves`.